Why Is There No Option for Continuous Recording

 A Recorder is a small box that has the HDD where recordings are stored.
 It can be a DVR, NVR, or NVW.
 These are at the beginning of the model number of your recorder.

-Powered add-on camera use a power adapter that is connected to your camera and plugs into a power outlet so it can operate continuously.
+Powered add-on camera uses a power adapter that is connected to your camera and plugs into a power outlet to operate continuously.

 On a system like this, 24-hour 7 days a week of motion detection is enabled for each camera